souzainf3/RNDeviceName/README.md

 # RNDeviceName

-Swift library to get Apple device model name.
+Micro library in Swift to get Apple device model name.

-Gets the marketing name from Apple devices, such as "iPhone 13 mini.
+Gets the marketing name from Apple devices, such as "iPhone 13 mini".

 ## Installation